-Three of NERA’s survey research and consumer behavior experts will participate in the International Trademark Association (INTA) 2025 Annual Meeting in San Diego.
+Two of NERA’s survey research and consumer behavior experts will participate in the International Trademark Association (INTA) 2025 Annual Meeting in San Diego.
 Director Jackie Chorn will present a table topic on 19 May and speak in a panel on 21 May.
-Directors Healey Whitsett and Stephanie Child will present table topics on 17 May and 21 May, respectively.
+Director Stephanie Child will present a table topic on 21 May.

 On 21 May, Dr. Chorn’s panel “The Use of Surveys When Registering, Enforcing, and Litigating Non-Traditional Trademarks” will include insights from Dr. Chorn, an in-house practitioner, external counsel, and a former USPTO examiner.
 The panel will discuss the utility of surveys when attempting to prove or disprove acquired distinctiveness and likelihood of confusion, among other issues.
 Her table topic “Unlocking the Power of Surveys: A Primer for Litigators on Consumer Perception Evidence” will be held on 19 May from 8:00–10:00 am.
 Participants and Dr. Chorn will congregate during breakfast to discuss the use of surveys in litigation.